sagemath/trac_to_gh/Issue 3722.md

 # Issue 3722: notebook -- public notebook server worksheets say "(running)" forever, but presumably they are timed out

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3722

 Original creator: was